atlassian/gostatsd/README.md

 To limit cardinality, `timer-histogram-limit` option can be specified to limit the number of buckets that will be created (default is `math.MaxUint32`).

-This is an experimental feature and it may be removed in future versions.
+This is an experimental feature and it may be removed or changed in future versions.

 Sending metrics
 ---------------